pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 2. Create a Drainer component and enable TLS:

-    - Method 1: Set `drainerName` when you create Drainer
+    - Method 1: Set `drainerName` when you create Drainer.

         Edit the `values.yaml` file, set `drainer-name`, and enable the TLS feature: